xiaotianguo/charter/CHARTER.md

 The Next Generation Software Engineering Definition v1.0:

-**Software engineering** is the application of engineering  to the development ,delivery and operation of software in a systematic method based on ABC(AI,Big Data, Cloud computing)  technology.
+**Software engineering** is the application of engineering  to the development ,delivery and operation of software in a systematic method based on ABC(AI, Big Data, Cloud computing) technology.

-Definition from Wikipedia:**Software engineering** is the application of engineering  to the development of software in a systematic method.

 #### 2. Membership.